VIIIbyuL/506-final-project/README.md

 News Vs. Stock price analysis.
 Based on recent articles from sources such as NYT, etc. how does one article result in stock price increase or decrease.

 ## Running Instruction
+1. install dependencies with make install
+2. run by using make run-all
+3. run tests by doing make test

 ## Clear Goal(s)